-Funded by the Wellesley Centers for Women (WCW) 35th Anniversary Fund and a Robert Wood Johnson New Connections grant, the Media & Identity Study targeted and recruited diverse, hard-to-reach populations of youth nationwide using novel recruitment procedures to understand how media shapes the lives of youth nationwide, particularly through online social networking.
+Funded by the Wellesley Centers for Women 35th Anniversary Fund and a Robert Wood Johnson New Connections grant, the Media and Identity Study targeted and recruited diverse, hard-to-reach populations of youth across the U.S. using novel recruitment procedures to understand how media shapes the lives of youth nationwide, particularly through online social networking.
 The mixed-method online study surveyed over 2,300 young people aged 12-25 in 47 states with 34 follow-up interviews.
 The project examined the role of televised media, social media, and civic engagement in influencing how young people form their racial, ethnic, cultural, gender, sexual orientation, and political identities.

 Media and Identity Study Team Members:

 Katie Madsen (Wellesley College graduate)

 Temple Price (Wellesley College graduate)

 For questions, please email Dr. Linda Charmaraman at MediaIdentityProject[at]wcwonline[dot]org.